What is the VHP?

 Who is in charge of the VHP?

 The person in charge of the VHP is the Veterinary Drug Directorate of Health and Safety, Manisha Mehrotra.
 This entire program is run by veterinarians.
 This is concerning since natural medicine is not part of a typical veterinarian’s education and on several occasions they have stated that they do not understand how some of the ingredients they monitor work.
-The Veterinary Drug Directorate monitoring drugs makes sense to have veterinarians employed since they are extensively trained on pharmaceuticals, but nutraceuticals are completely different.
+The Veterinary Drug Directorate, which monitors drugs, makes sense to have veterinarians employed since they are extensively trained on pharmaceuticals, but nutraceuticals are completely different.

 How does a product get a VHP approval?